Folding Ideas: Line Goes Up – The Problem with NFTs

 Line Goes Up, Olson's most viewed work, criticized the utility of non-fungible tokens, decentralized autonomous organizations, and cryptocurrency.
 The video was published to his YouTube channel on January 21, 2022.

 Olson traces the early history of Web3 through the 2008 Great Recession and the creation and early history of Bitcoin and Ethereum before reviewing concepts, technologies, and economics of cryptocurrency.
-Olson then goes over the history and technologies behind NFTs while arguing that they mainly exist to get more people into the cryptocurrency industry.
-Olson then spends the next segment of the video criticizing the current general lack of quality in NFT art and NFT art collections.
-In the later half of the video Olson goes over the Crypto and NFT community while also going over and criticizing blockchain games, the "play to earn" gaming business model (focusing on Axie Infinity in particular), and decentralized autonomous organizations (DAOs).
-He concludes the video arguing that the core of the upcoming Web3 movement is a "turf war" between the top 5% and 1% and the market is based on the pitch of 'buy in now and you can be the next tech millionaire', calling it similar to pitches from multi-level marketing companies.
-He expresses a stance that, no matter how bad the current system is, NFTs, cryptocurrencies, and blockchains are the beginning of a worse system intent on making everything have a speculative price.
+Olson then covers the history and technologies behind NFTs while arguing that they mainly exist to bring more people into the cryptocurrency industry.
+Olson criticizes the current general lack of quality in NFT art.
+In the latter half of the video, Olson examines the Crypto and NFT community while also criticizing blockchain games, the "play to earn" gaming business model (focusing on Axie Infinity in particular), and decentralized autonomous organizations (DAOs).
+He concludes the video by arguing that the core of the Web3 movement is a "turf war" between the top 5% and 1%, and the market is based on a multi-level marketing style of pitch that if you "buy in now, you can be the next tech millionaire."
+He takes the stance that no matter how bad the current system is, NFTs, cryptocurrencies, and blockchains are the beginning of a worse system intent on making everything have a speculative price.

-In an interview with Vice, Olson stated he followed the rise of Bitcoin hearing claims that it would reach mass adoption, though after using it, he believed that cryptocurrency was not functional and that it is only viable because its price kept on increasing over time.
+In an interview with Vice, Olson stated he followed the rise of Bitcoin hearing claims that it would reach mass adoption, though after using it, he believed that cryptocurrency was not functional and that it was only viable because its price kept on increasing over time.
 Olson later came to believe that the history of cryptocurrency was a story about the evolution of fraud.
-He later became skeptical of new developments in crypto technology viewing them as overpromising and this drove feelings of frustration and anger which led to him making the video.
+He later became skeptical of new developments in crypto technology, viewing them as overpromising, and this drove feelings of frustration and anger that drove the creation of the video.
 Olson stated he started writing the video in April 2021, only to shelve it until the fall of 2021 because of rapid developments during this period, which made his written material quickly obsolete.
 The video was released in January 2022.